-- Legal or financial obligation under an existing lease - Documented medical emergency or extended hospitalization (14 days or more) - Other verifiable, temporary barriers to move-in - Applicants must submit documentation within ten (10) business days of the removal notice.
-Housing Kitsap will review and may reinstate the applicant's wait list position if warranted.
+- Being legally or financially bound by an active lease - A documented medical emergency or extended hospitalization (14 days or more) - Other significant, verifiable, and temporary barriers to move-in - Applicants must submit appropriate documentation to support the hardship claim within ten (10) business days of the removal notice.
+Housing Kitsap will review the request, and if warranted, may reinstate the applicant's position on the waitlist.